Ben Drowned: The Haunted Majora's Mask Cartridge

 In September 2010, Jadusable is a college student who bought a suspicious Nintendo 64 cartridge labeled "Majora" (indicating it to be a copy of The Legend of Zelda: Majora's Mask) by a disconcerting old man at a garage sale, with the save data of former owner "Ben" still on it.
 As Jadusable plays the game, little inconsistencies begin to pop up, turning to outright glitches, leading Jadusable to go to the online site 4chan to post about his playing of the game as it unfolds.
 Playing as Link, Jadusable attempts different ways to modify the game out of curiosity.
-It reaches the point where he tries the day four glitch, a well-known glitch in the Majora's Mask community where you skip the third day's ending with the ability to explore the in-game world as depicted in the credits section.
-Causing the day four glitch breaks the normality of the game and Jadusable soon finds himself alone in Clock Town with all of the inhabitants gone, unable to advance the game by turning back time, while endlessly hearing the laugh of the Happy Mask Salesman.
+It reaches the point where he tries the day four glitch, a well-known glitch in the Majora's Mask community where the player skips the third day's ending with the ability to explore the in-game world as depicted in the credits section.
+This causes the day four glitch to break the normality of the game, and Jadusable soon finds himself alone in Clock Town with all of the inhabitants gone.
+He is unable to advance the game by turning back time while endlessly hearing the laugh of the Happy Mask Salesman.
 In an attempt to achieve a "Game Over" and return to the main menu, Jadusable forces Link to drown in a pond; when he does, Link clutches his head, screaming as in a mask animation, with the screen flashing to depict the Happy Mask Salesman, smiling and laughing.
-The game continues, and the "Song of healing" plays in reverse; a statue of Link is summoned, its face locked in an unblinking stare.
+The game continues, and the "Song of Healing" plays in reverse; a statue of Link is summoned, its face locked in an unblinking stare.
 The statue follows Jadusable's character, moving just outside of the camera's perspective, throughout the town.
 Jadusable tries to escape it, but nothing works.
 In desperation, Jadusable turns the camera to face the statue directly.
-After a while, the screen flashes back to the Happy Mask Salesman and Link, only the latter also turns this time.
+After a while, the screen flashes back to the Happy Mask Salesman and Link, but only the latter turns this time.
 The Salesman, the statue, and Link all become locked in place, staring through the screen, directly at Jadusable.